smings/last-email-address-validator/README.txt

 Things should always be as simple as possible, therefore you can usually skip even looking at the settings.

-= Help me help you =
+= Help us help you =
 We are sure that you'll appreciate the extra level of spam protection provided by Last Email Address Validator (LEAV) by smings.
-As of now it is a free plugin without limitation.
-We just call it the 'light edition' already, because we have to make a living too.
-I, [Dirk Tornow](mailto:dirk@smings.com), have a baby girl and a rascal toddler that need daycare and much more.
-Therefore I ask you to show me your appreciation in return by considering a one-time donation
+We take great pride in the fact that it is the only plugin to support all major WordPress form plugins out of the box for free.
+We believe that everyone deserves to get his lifetime SPAM protected.
+So LEAV isn't limited in the number of validations it does for you.
+The author, [Dirk Tornow](mailto:dirk@smings.com), has a baby girl and a rascal toddler that need daycare and much more.
+Therefore we ask you to show him your appreciation by considering a [one-time donation via PayPal](https://paypal.me/DirkTornow) or by becoming a [patreon](https://patreon.com/smings).
-(on the settings page of `Last Email Address Validator (LEAV)` you find a donation link) or by becoming a [patreon](https://patreon.com/smings).
-This will help me help you and gives you good karma!
+This will help us help you and gives you good karma points!

-= Limitations of the light edition =
+= Limitations of the free plugin =
-In the near future the light edition will be limited to 25 email validations per day.
-This will serve the vast majority (>90%) of all small to medium size WordPress powered websites.
-For those who need more protection and more validations, we plan to offer limitless email validations as well as RBL-checks and other means of additional protection in future releases.
-And all this for not more than a coffee per year.
+None - there aren't any.
+LEAV validates as many email addresses as your WordPress instance can handle.
+It makes sure that all entered email addresses are deliverable and (if activated) not from disposable email address domains.
+For those who need more protection and more validations, we currently develop the pro version of LEAV.
+The pro version of LEAV validates, that the person entering the email address has actual access and control over the email account.
+It does this by sending a verification code to the entered email address and provides the user who entered the email address with a verification step before the form data gets send to the underlying plugin.
+No matter the plugin.
+LEAV pro supplies the functionality.
+Additionally LEAV pro will do Realtime Blackhole List (RBL) checks to make sure the email address entered is not from known spammer domains.
+And this will cost just as much as a starbucks coffee per year.

 == Screenshots ==
 1. settings-01.png
 2. settings-02.png
 3. settings-03.png